Rate limit reset calculation incorrect causing unexpected usage spike immediately after reset on Claude Code Pro

 How to prevent it

-Start with the exact Rate limit reset calculation incorrect — usage spike detected immediately after rate limit resets, suggesting burst behavior or race condition in token accounting text and the smallest action that reproduces it.
+Match Rate limit reset calculation incorrect — usage spike detected immediately after rate limit resets, suggesting burst behavior or race condition in token accounting exactly before applying the quick fix.